Bullying and harassment

 The terms bullying and harassment are often used interchangeably in the workplace.
 Find out more about harassment and how it may be unlawful or discriminatory in our discrimination guidance.
 ACAS have further information too.

-Bullying and harassing behaviour can take many forms and examples of this might include:
+Bullying and harassing behaviour can take many forms, and examples include:

 - humiliating or undermining someone either in private or in front of others